punam-shelke/Hoaxify-Frontend/src/Notes.md

   - input field
   - changeEvent

-- in html input component, whenever a change occurs it triggers an event and this event object carries input value inside **target object value field**
+- in html input component, whenever a change occurs it triggers an event and this event object carries input value inside **target object's value field**

 ```
 eg.